Caterpillar is a well-known American company that manufactures mining and construction equipment.

 The Caterpillar brand is easily recognized by its CAT logo as well as the yellow livery all its machines have.

-Caterpillar has business interest in multiple industries but the bulk of its revenue is driven by its construction manufacturing division.
+Caterpillar has business interests in multiple industries, but the bulk of its revenue is driven by its construction manufacturing division.

 It sells products such as tractors, excavators, motor graders, and loaders.

 It also has a strong footprint in the quarry and mining equipment space which the company categorizes as ‘resource industries.’

 Alongside its manufacturing business, Caterpillar also offers financial products to partners and dealers.

 The financing solutions allow for the leasing or purchase of Caterpillar equipment.

 The company offers wholesale finance options, capital loans, and installment contracts, among other plans.

 Let’s take a look at some of Caterpillar’s biggest competitors.

 John Deere – A U.S. manufacturer specializing in agriculture machinery